Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

-The main contributions of the paper are the following: \begin{enumerate} \item we prove the {\it existence} of a Nash equilibrium for this class of NZSGs of optimal stopping with asymmetric information and concave reward functions, which is the class of rewards associated with risk-averse utility maximisation theory; \item we develop a methodology that not only achieves the crucial theoretical existence of a Nash equilibrium, but also provides its {\it explicit construction}, which is of fundamental importance to applications; \item this explicit nature of our results allows us to also $(i)$ find a {\it unique} Nash equilibrium that is Pareto-superior to any other in case there is more than one, and present $(ii)$ a straightforward numerical in-depth analysis of a case study with put-option payoffs, $(iii)$ {\it comparative statics} with respect to the rate $\lambda$ of player $P$'s observations, as well as $(iv)$ a numerical study of the {\it value of information}, or in other words, the ``fair consultant fee'' that player $C$ has to pay for accessing their advantageous additional information. \end{enumerate} To the best of our knowledge, this is the first paper studying a NZSG of optimal stopping with asymmetric information, driven by continuous and periodic observations.
-Moreover, our method for constructing a Nash equilibrium allows us to go beyond the main focus of existing papers, which (even in zero-sum optimal stopping games with asymmetric information) is the proof of existence of a value for the game.
-Finally, we offer an alternative case study on the value of information in optimal decision timing under continuous versus periodic observations (see e.g. \cite{amendinger1} and \cite{amendinger2} for other considerations).
+The main contributions of the paper are the following: \begin{enumerate} \item we prove the {\it existence} of a Nash equilibrium for this class of NZSGs of optimal stopping with {continuous versus periodic exercise opportunities} and concave and decreasing reward functions.

+\item we develop a methodology that not only achieves the crucial theoretical existence of a Nash equilibrium, but also provides its {\it explicit construction}, which is of fundamental importance to applications;

+\item this explicit nature of our results allows us to also $(i)$ find a {\it unique} Nash equilibrium that is Pareto-superior to any other in case there is more than one, and present $(ii)$ a straightforward numerical in-depth analysis of a case study with put-option-type payoffs, $(iii)$ {\it comparative statics} with respect to the rate $\lambda$ of player $P$'s exercise opportunities, as well as $(iv)$ a numerical study of the {\it value of available exercise opportunities}. \end{enumerate} To the best of our knowledge, this is the first paper studying a NZSG of optimal stopping with continuous versus periodic exercise opportunities.